Orange-OpenSource/a11y-guidelines/src/en/articles/user-preference-media-queries.md

 *Key takeaway:* the *media features* presented in this article are defined by the **CSS Media Queries Level 5** specification.
 However, browser support varies across browsers and platforms.
 Their use is not systematically required by **WCAG**, **RGAA**, or **EN 301 549** (although they may contribute to meeting certain criteria), but is considered a best practice for designing interfaces that adapt to user preferences.

-**Standard update**

-[EN 301 549 v4.1.1](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/04.01.01_60/en_301549v040101p.pdf), published in September 2026, introduces a new clause, **9.7 "User preferences for web pages"**, which requires web pages not to block user-agent modes of operation that respect user preferences, or explicitly override certain platform accessibility preferences, unless this is essential to the information or function of the web page.
+**Standard update:** [EN 301 549 v4.1.1](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/04.01.01_60/en_301549v040101p.pdf), published in September 2026, introduces a new clause, **9.7 "User preferences for web pages"**, which requires web pages not to block user-agent modes of operation that respect user preferences, or explicitly override certain platform accessibility preferences, unless this is essential to the information or function of the web page.

 At the time of writing, this version has not yet been referenced in the **Official Journal of the European Union**.
 It therefore does not yet replace **EN 301 549 v3.2.1** as the harmonised standard with legal effect at European level.